API Reference

 mapreduce2d!(identity, max, row_maxs, A, 2)

-See also: Luma.mapreduce2d for the allocating version.
+See also: KernelForge.mapreduce2d for the allocating version.

 source

-mapreduce1d(f, op, src; kwargs...) -> GPU array or scalar
+mapreduce1d(f, op, src; kwargs...) -> scalar or GPU array

-mapreduce1d(f, op, srcs::NTuple; kwargs...) -> GPU array or scalar
+mapreduce1d(f, op, srcs::NTuple; kwargs...) -> scalar or GPU array

 GPU parallel map-reduce operation.